HexHive/OSTEP-slides/11-process.md

 # CPU, memory, and disk: limitations

-Status quo:
+Status quo[^1]:

-* The CPU executes an endless stream of instructions
+* CPUs execute an endless stream of instructions (in memory)
-* All system memory is in a single physical address space
+* All system memory is in a contiguous physical address space
 * The disk is a finite set of blocks
+* All instructions execute in privileged mode

-To handle concurrent programs, the OS must *separate* the execution of different programs, providing the *illusion* to programs that they are the only running program.
+To handle concurrent programs, the OS must *separate* the execution of different programs, providing the *illusion* to programs that each program is
+***the only running program***.

 . . .

 The ***virtual*** **process abstraction** provides this illusion.

+[^1]: Some simplifying assumptions apply to make our life easier.

 ---